 In the meantime, see the guidance below on what action should be taken if you feel someone has been trafficked or may be at risk of being trafficked, either within the UK or overseas.

 Modern slavery is listed as a category of abuse within the Care Act 2014 and is treated as a child protection issue, requiring a safeguarding response due to the risk and trauma suffered by victims.
 If you suspect that a child or young person may be a victim, contact the Redbridge Child Protection and Assessment Team (CPAT) on 020 8708 3885 (or 020 8708 5897 after 17:00 and at weekends).
-A trafficked child is considered as Level 4 of the Thresholds for Social Care – children with acute needs, at risk of significant harm.
+A trafficked child is considered as Level 4 in the Redbridge SCP Multi-Agency Thresholds Document – children with acute needs, at risk of significant harm.
 The Local Authority will then make a referral to the NRM.
 You can additionally make a report to the Modern Slavery helpline on 0800 0121 700 or by completing an on-line form.
 If you believe that a child or young person is in immediate danger, contact the police by calling 999.
 For more information, view the Local Authority flow chart relating to the referral process for victims or those at risk under the age of 18.

 - Redbridge Suspected Modern Slavery and Human Trafficking Initial Referral Process – Under 18 (2018) (PDF 354KB)